-6. What causes are popular with different age groups?
+6. What causes are popular and how does this change with different age groups?

-If you are going to segment your donor database, then one of the most interesting things to look at is what causes are popular with which age groups (see Figure 5).
-For charities working across a number of areas, this can be a great way to determine your legacy messaging.
+If you are going to segment your donor database, one of the most interesting things to look at is what causes are popular with which age groups (see Figure 4).
+For charities working across several areas, this can be a great way to determine your legacy messaging.

 For example, if your donor database is primarily under-30s, then you might wish to focus on the research aspects of your charity's work.
-You can drill further into this data by looking at the second or third most popular causes supported in each age band, and try to tailor your advertising further.
+You can drill further into this data by looking at the second or third most popular causes supported in each age band and try to tailor your messaging further.